Jbleezy/BO1-Reimagined/README.md

 * Upgraded weapons slow players down 50% longer (or maybe slightly slower instead)
 * Ballistic knife, bowie knife, and sickle push players farther
 * Powerups have negative effects towards the team that did not grab the powerup
+* Mystery Box always initially spawns randomly on maps that the box can spawn randomly
+* Mystery Box can initially spawn in the start room on maps that the box can spawn randomly
+* Mystery Box can initially spawn anywhere on Five
+* Five: all 6 barriers in the start room are enabled
+* Mule Kick disabled on all maps except Moon

 #### Grief
 * Win by surviving a round while all the enemies are dead